-We perform the same analysis as for the Gaussian sources, apart from the fact that now we do not know the real CSD.
-Therefore, as the reference C we take the reconstruction spanned on the full $4 \times 5 \times 7$ grid calculated from the full set of recordings.
+We perform the same analysis as for the gaussian sources, apart from the fact that now we do not know the real CSD.
+Therefore, as the reference C, we take the reconstruction spanned on the full $4 \times 5 \times 7$ grid calculated from the full set of recordings.
 Such C is the best representation of real CSD in the tissue available to us.

-Figure 3A shows the reference data set and Fig. 3B shows the CSD reconstructed by LS method on a sparser, $4 \times 5 \times 6$ grid, from the complete set of recorded potentials, 3.5ms after the stimulus onset.
-Already here we can observe how the intricate structure of activation in the tissue is distorted (e = 21%) when using a smaller spanning grid which was not the case for the Gaussian sources modeling the cortical CSD (Sec.
-3).
+Figure 3A shows the reference data set, and Figure 3B shows the CSD reconstructed by the LS method on a sparser $4 \times 5 \times 6$ grid from the complete set of recorded potentials, 3.5 ms after the stimulus onset.
+Already we can observe how the intricate structure of activation in the tissue is distorted (e = 21%) when using a smaller spanning grid, which was not the case for the gaussian sources modeling the cortical CSD (see section 3).

-Clearly, performing reconstructions from incomplete data, we expect the distortions to grow.
-Results of the test of the two methods are shown in Fig. 4.
-Fig. 4A shows the results of the iCSD reconstructions from data with one electrode removed.
-As in the previous case, the distribution of errors of the LS method is bimodal with very narrow modes, while the distribution of errors of the LA method is rather broad (Fig. 4B).
+Clearly, in performing reconstructions from incomplete data, we expect the distortions to grow.
+Results of the test of the two methods are shown in Figure 4.
+Figure 4A shows the results of the iCSD reconstructions from data with one electrode removed.
+As in the previous case, the distribution of errors of the LS method is bimodal with very narrow modes, while the distribution of errors of the LA method is rather broad (see Figure 4B).
 However, unlike the previous case, the LA method is almost always better.
-This difference is preserved as the number of removed points is increased.
-For both methods the mean error of reconstruction grows with the number of removed points, which is expected.
-However, the distribution of errors for the LS methods gets wider, while the distribution of errors for LA method gets more narrow.
-This is true for both the best 90% cases and for the 10% worst.
-In practice this means that the LS method for such complicated CSD distributions is not recommended.